privacy-scaling-explorations/zkevm-specs/specs/virtual_state/begin_tx.md

 ## Constraints
 /!\ Call to precompiles are not handled yet

+1. The transaction id is set to 1 if this is the first step.
+2. Calculate the transaction gas fee (gas price * gas + tx value = cost sum )
-1. The transaction is successful (lookup to CallContextFieldTag::IsSuccess with reversion_info.is_persistent)
+3. The transaction is successful (lookup to CallContextFieldTag::IsSuccess with reversion_info.is_persistent)
-2. The transaction is valid
+4. The transaction is valid
     1. The gas is sufficient (tx.gas > tx.intrinsic_gas)
     2. The balance is sufficient (gas limit > gas used, handled when transferring gas)
     3. The nonce is valid (caller's previous nonce = tx.nonce)
-3. The access list of the transaction is initialised with the addresses of the caller, callee, coinbase and precompiles
+5. The access list of the transaction is initialised with the addresses of the caller, callee, coinbase and precompiles
-4. The caller's address is not null
+6. The caller's address is not null
-5. The caller's nonce is incremented (caller.nonce = tx.nonce + 1)
+7. The caller's nonce is incremented (caller.nonce = tx.nonce + 1)
-6. The callee's codehash is correct
+8. The callee's codehash is correct
-7. Transfer the gas (reversible)
+9. Transfer the gas (reversible)
-9. If the transaction is a CREATE
+10. If the transaction is a CREATE
     1. Create the contract
     2. The callee's address is correctly initialised from the caller's nonce
     3. The callee's nonce is correctly initialised (reversible)
     4. The contract's caller address is correctly initialised
     5. The contract's caller nonce is correctly initialised
     6. Transition to new context (reversible_write_counter = transfer.reversible + 1, rw_counter = 23 + transfer.rw + #precompiles)
-10. Else (call to account)
+11. Else (call to account)
     1. The callee's address is not null
     2. If the account called has no code (empty code hash or account does not exist (i.e. code_hash = 0))
         1. The transaction is persistant